alistairholmes/devjournal/README.md

 <img src="https://user-images.githubusercontent.com/22801227/42134580-de690e68-7d3e-11e8-86e8-e2b708d30f24.png" width="750">

-**Dev Journal** was made for the 7 days of code challenge for the ALC with Google Scholarship.
+**Dev Journal** was made for the 7 days of code challenge for the first phase of the ALC with Google Scholarship.

 # Features